Inndy/ctf-writeup/2015-ais3-pre-exam/README.md

 c4 is a gzip compressed tarball and unpack it to get a bitmap file.

-you will see some fuzzy words through fill tool and use `hexdump c4.bmp` you will figure out a lot f all 0xff rows
+you will see some fuzzy words through fill tool and use `hexdump c4.bmp` you will figure out a lot f all 0xff rows.

-Here's a one-line solution
+Here's a one-line solution:

 ``` sh
 sed -i "s/\xff/\x00/g" b.bmp